heyolaniran/skibidi-backend-infra/README.md

 # ⚡ Skibidi Breez Infra ⚡

 Welcome to the Skibidi Breez Infra !
 This is a powerful Express.js server that lets you create and pay Lightning and on-chain Bitcoin invoices using the Breez Liquid SDK.
-It's a nodeless, self-custodial solution for seamless Bitcoin payments.
+It's a nodeless, self-custodial solution for seamless Bitcoin payments and messaging verification.

 ## ✨ Features